South Korea says top North Korean official executed

-North Korea has executed a top education official and banished two other officials to rural areas for re-education, South Korean officials said Wednesday.
+North Korea has executed a vice premier and banished two other top officials to rural areas for re-education, South Korean officials said Wednesday.

 If confirmed, they would be the latest in a series of killings, purges and dismissals carried out since North Korean leader Kim Jong Un took power in late 2011.